 - Racial = 64% African American; 30% White

 - Per Cap.
 Income = $23k

 - College Degree = 20%

-Over the last few decades Prince George's County has rapidly evolved into an excellent jurisdiction for plaintiffs in personal injury cases.
+Over the last few decades, Prince George’s County has rapidly evolved into an excellent jurisdiction for plaintiffs in personal injury cases.
 Many would argue that P.G.
 County has actually surpassed Baltimore City as the best venue for Maryland tort plaintiffs.
 There is some statistical data to suggest that average verdicts are actually higher in P.G.
 County.
-In our view, the City is still #1 but P.G. is not far behind.
-Miller & Zois attorneys have been consistently and spectacularly successful taking cases to trial in P.G.
-County, totaling almost $10 million in our last 4 jury verdict cases.
+In our view, the City is still #1, but P.G. is not far behind.
+Miller & Zois attorneys have been consistently and spectacularly successful in taking cases to trial in P.G.
+County, totaling almost $10 million in our last four jury verdict cases.